franjoespejo/tenis/README.md

 This is the source code for a poc using socket.io as main component for a game system.

-The tennis game is composed of three parts.
+The tennis game is composed of two parts.

 - Server socket.io (express will also run on it)
 - Client unity program